GitHub Configuration: CI/CD and Repository Maintenance

 Summary

-By combining GitHub Actions (automated CI), Dependabot (dependency management), and pre-commit hooks (local validation), this repo stays:
+By combining GitHub Actions (automated CI), Renovate (dependency updates), and Dependabot (security checks), this repo stays:

 - High quality